fivdi/brkontru/doc/gpio.md

 ## Gpio Class - General Purpose Input Output

-Gpio objects can be used to interact with GPIOs.
+Gpio objects can be used to control GPIOs.
 They support input, output, interrupt detection, pull-up resistors, and pull-down resistors.

 The following circuit shows how to wire a button to pin 24 and an LED to pin 26 on the P9 header.
 When the button is pressed, P9_24 will be pulled low.